nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 ## My rough Diary

 Below my diary with notes I took as I was going through the experience.
-Much more detailed information provided here for anyone interested in trying this for themselves.
+Much more detailed information provided here for anyone interested in trying this for themselves and reading through my ramblings...

 ### Day 1